-These days I like to spend Valentine’s Day at home.
+Recently, I decided that I prefer to spend Valentine’s Day at home.
+And now with COVID it’s just safer to stay in.
 I’ll be honest and admit that sometimes I don’t feel like cooking and we just order in.
 But when I feel like making something extra special, I always go to this dinner as it’s delicious, easy, and only a little over budget in the calorie department.
 Everything but the meat cooks at the same temperature in the oven to keep it simple.

 follow along with me...

 2 portobello mushrooms, lightly wiped with a paper towel, stems removed

 2 cups chopped mushrooms (include the stems of the portobello mushrooms)

 1/4 cup grated parmesan cheese + 1 tablespoon

 1/4 cup chopped parsley